Saturday, December 31, 2022

 Snow Melts Off Spruce

-Orphan Annie eyes,
+Orphan Annie eyes

-that slip into grottos of one-armed bandits
+slip into grottos of one-armed bandits

 coruscant as they go,